 The spread of the virus on an international scale is dominated by air travel.
 Wuhan, the seventh largest city in China with 11 million residents, was a major domestic air transportation hub with many connecting international flights before the city was effectively quarantined and the Wuhan airport closed on January 23, 2020.
 By then, the virus had already spread to other Chinese provinces as well as other countries.

-All case data on this site is provided by Johns Hopkins University's Center for Systems Science and Engineering (CSSE) via their online GIS dashboard that tracks the spread of COVID-19 in realtime and offers up-to-date, downloadable datasets of confirmed cases.
+All case data on this site is provided by Johns Hopkins University's Center for Systems Science and Engineering (CSSE) via their online GIS dashboard.

 Modeling the spread of COVID-19

 The import risk model estimates the

 By looking at air travel passenger numbers, we can estimate how likely it is that the virus spreads to other areas.
 The busier a flight route, the more probable it is that an infected passenger travels this route.
 Using these probabilistic concepts, we calculate the relative import risk to other airports.
 When calculating the import risk, we also take into account connecting flights and travel routes that involve multiple destintions.

 The import risk model describes the situation during the early phase of the pandemic, before massive circulation of SARS-CoV-2 in countries outside of Mainland China started.
 Now that the COVID-19 epidemic has reached pandemic level with circulation in more than 100 countries is happending, this model is no longer applicable.